 The continued legalization of sports betting across the US means it’s likely we will see record betting revenues on The Masters this year, with many, perhaps, having a wager on the tournament for the first time.

-The odds for the 2020 Masters were released right after Tiger Woods’ triumph in 2019, but are continually updated throughout the year depending on PGA tour results and player form.
+The odds for the 2021 Masters were released right after Dustin Johnson’s triumph in November 2020, but are continually updated throughout the year depending on PGA tour results and player form.